 Title 23 of the United States Code ("Title 23") is titled "Highways" and includes most of the laws that govern the Highway Program.
 As new highway acts are passed, Title 23 is amended.
 Under Title 23, a state highway department wishing to avail itself of benefits under the Highway Program may apply to the Secretary of Transportation for approval of a program or programs of proposed projects.
-The application must be made for each federal fiscal year as soon as practicable after apportionments for the Highway Program have been made.
+The application must be made for each Federal Fiscal Year as soon as practicable after apportionments for the Highway Program have been made.
 Once a particular project has been approved, the US DOT enters into an agreement with the relevant state highway department concerning the construction and maintenance of the project.
 The Federal Fiscal Year runs from October 1 to September 30.
-For example, Federal Fiscal Year 2002 began on October 1, 2001 and ends on September 30, 2002.
-Funds authorized under the Highway Program that are authorized for a particular year are apportioned to the states on the first day of that Federal Fiscal Year, at which time they are available for obligations by the states as they choose and the Secretary of US DOT approves.
-In general, funds appropriated under Title 23 for a project (other than Interstate Highway construction) remain available for obligation in the relevant state for three years after the end of the fiscal year for which the funds are authorized.
+For example, Federal Fiscal Year 2004 began on October 1, 2003 and ends on September 30, 2004.
+Funds authorized under the Highway Program that are authorized for a particular Federal Fiscal Year are apportioned to the states on the first day of that Federal Fiscal Year, at which time they are available for obligation by the states as they choose and the Secretary of US DOT approves.
+In general, funds appropriated under Title 23 for a project (other than Interstate Highway construction) remain available for obligation in the relevant state for three Federal Fiscal Years after the end of the Federal Fiscal Year for which the funds are authorized.
 Funds are available to states under Title 23 to pay principal of, interest on and costs of issuance related to the bonds issued to finance eligible projects.